How Insurify Scores Home Insurance Companies

 Insurify considers how many states an insurance company serves and its market share to create an IQ Score.
 Companies that serve more states earn higher scores.
 However, to avoid unfairly downgrading smaller companies specializing in serving regional areas, they don’t receive a score for this category.

-Insurify scores national companies from 1 to 5 based on their information for the following criteria.
+Insurify scores national companies from 1 to 10 based on the following criteria.

 Market shareNot listed0.01%–0.49%0.50%–0.99%1%–9.99%More than 10%